If anything, tortoises are known for their slow and deliberate movements, they aren’t exactly known to be the type of animal that will shake about

 They enjoy being scratched:

-The tortoise may also shake its body when you scratch them because they like it.
-The animal’s shall and bodies are fused together, they cannot be separated.
+Your tortoise may shake its body when you scratch it because it likes it.
+A tortoise’s shell and body are fused together, they cannot be separated.

-The tortoise has a lot of nerve endings in their shells so they can feel when you’re scratching them, and they like this feeling.
+A tortoise has a lot of nerve endings in its shells so it can feel when you’re scratching it, and they like this feeling.

 If you’re scratching your pet’s shell, and the animal seems to like this feeling, then the animal will shake and do a sort of tortoise dance because it is enjoying the scratching